 Claim reimbursement is based on the date the dependent day care service is received, not the date the invoice is paid or the date of billing.
-For the 2024 plan year, expenses must be incurred January 1, 2024, through March 15, 2025, to be eligible for reimbursement.
-An employee has until March 31, 2025, to submit claims for reimbursement.
-An employee will be reimbursed up to the available balance in his/her DDCFSA on the processing date.
-The available balance is equal to the amount the employee has actually contributed to his/her account (via payroll deductions) minus any previous claim reimbursements.
+For the 2025 plan year, expenses must be incurred January 1, 2025, through March 15, 2026, to be eligible for reimbursement.
+An employee has until March 31, 2026, to submit claims for reimbursement.
+An employee will be reimbursed up to the available balance in their DDCFSA on the processing date.
+The available balance is equal to the amount the employee has actually contributed to their account (via payroll deductions) minus any previous claim reimbursements.
 Any unused funds will be forfeited.

-When an employee enrolls in the DDCFSA, he/she will receive a claims kit containing a claim form and the procedures he/she needs to follow when filing a claim.
+When an employee enrolls in the DDCFSA, they will receive a claims kit containing a claim form and the procedures they need to follow when filing a claim.